websmx/wp-blanktheme/README.md

 # wp-blanktheme
-A completely BLANK WordPress "theme" for using with Oxygen Builder.
+A completely BLANK WordPress "theme" to use with Oxygen Builder.
+After installation and activation delete all other themes.
+This theme will never need to be updated.

 Since Oxygen Builder **disables** the theme, you must add functions using a plugin.
 Consider these options: